 Active in security since 1985, Scotch is a cybersecurity consultant, researcher, hacker, writer, and speaker.

-A sought-after expert in building security programs, risk and gap analysis, compliance and legal issues, penetration testing, security architecture, secure coding, fraud prevention, counterintelligence, cryptography, and security training, his past clients have included companies like Cisco, Intuit, Sempra, Mitsubishi, and Viacom.
+A sought-after expert in building security programs, risk and gap analysis, compliance and legal issues, penetration testing, security architecture, fraud prevention, counterintelligence, and security training, his past clients have included companies like Cisco, Intuit, Sempra, Mitsubishi, and Viacom.
+A FBI Infrastructure Liason, Scotch currently serves as an on-demand Chief Information Security Officer (CISO) for a variety of Los Angeles area clients.

 Career highlights include 9 years as a security architect and engineer at Wells Fargo, where he helped design the company's fraud detection, 2-factor authentication, E-vault, crypto acceleration, DMZ, cloud, and load balancing schemes, while innovating the use of honeypots to aid F.B.I. fraud investigations.